geudde/attic-chest/pages/03.season-2/05.meeting-17/10.enigma/docs.md

 My first is a Name given oft to a Beau
 My second a Fish each good Housewife should know
-It would not afford any Lover surprize
+It would not afford any Lover surprise
 If my whole should be found in the fair one’s bright eyes.

 Answer: Sparkling